Battle of Long Island: Vechte–Cortelyou House

 At 09:00, Washington arrived from Manhattan.
-He realized that he had been wrong about a feint on Long Island, and he ordered more troops to Brooklyn from Manhattan.
+He realized he had been wrong about a feint on Long Island, and he ordered more troops to Brooklyn from Manhattan.
 His location on the battlefield is not known because accounts differ, but most likely he was at Brooklyn Heights, where he could view the battle.

 Stirling still held the line against Grant on the American right, to the west.
-He held on for four hours, still unaware of the British flanking maneuver, and some of his own troops thought that they were winning the day because the British had been unable to take their position.
+He held on for four hours, still unaware of the British flanking maneuver, and some of his own troops thought they were winning the day because the British had been unable to take their position.
 However, Grant was reinforced by 2,000 marines, and he hit Stirling's center by 11:00, and Stirling was attacked on his left by the Hessians.
-Stirling pulled back, but British troops were coming at him from the rear, from the south up the Gowanus Road.
-The only escape route left was across Brouwer's millpond on the Gowanus Creek, which was 80 yards wide, where the American defenses on Brooklyn Heights lay on the other side.
+Stirling pulled back, but British troops were coming at him from the rear, from the south up Gowanus Road.
+The only escape route left was across Brouwer's millpond on Gowanus Creek, which was 80 yd wide, where the American defenses on Brooklyn Heights lay on the other side.

 Maryland 400

 Stirling ordered all of his troops to cross the creek, except a contingent of Maryland troops under the command of Gist.
-This group became known to history as the "Maryland 400", although they numbered about 260–270 men.
+This group became known to history as the "Maryland 400", although they numbered about 260–270 soldiers.
 Stirling and Gist led the troops in a rear-guard action against the overwhelming numbers of British troops, which surpassed 2,000, supported by two cannons.
 Stirling and Gist led the Marylanders in two attacks against the British, who were in fixed positions inside and in front of the Vechte–Cortelyou House (known today as the "Old Stone House").
-After the last assault, the remaining troops retreated across the Gowanus Creek.
+After the last assault, the remaining troops retreated across Gowanus Creek.

 Some of the men who tried to cross the marsh were bogged down in the mud and under musket fire, and others who could not swim were captured.
 Stirling was surrounded and, unwilling to surrender to the British, broke through their lines to von Heister's Hessians and surrendered to them.
-Two hundred fifty-six Maryland troops were killed in the assaults in front of the Old Stone House, and fewer than a dozen made it back to the American lines.
-Washington watched from a redoubt on nearby Cobble Hill (intersection of today's Court Street and Atlantic Avenue) and reportedly said, "Good God, what brave fellows I must this day lose."
-(Note: The 256 dead troops of the Maryland 400 were buried by the British in a mass grave on a hillock on farmer Adrian Van Brunt's land on the outskirts of the marsh.
-It was from this battle that Maryland gained its nickname, the "Old Line State".
-This mass grave is believed to be around the southwest corner of what is today Third Avenue, between Seventh and Eighth streets.)
+For years, mistaken claims have been made that 256 Maryland troops were killed in the assaults in front of the Old Stone House, and fewer than a dozen made it back to the American lines.

+However, more recent studies have concluded that is not correct.
+For example, in 2019 Professor William J. Parry concluded "256 Marylanders were not killed on the battlefield, more likely only about a tenth of that number."
+Washington watched from a redoubt on nearby Cobble Hill, at the intersection of today's Court Street and Atlantic Avenue, and reportedly said, "Good God, what brave fellows I must this day lose."